-These institutions of higher learning would train African-American men and women to become teachers, doctors, preachers and skilled tradesman.
+These institutions of higher learning would train African-American men and women to become teachers, doctors, preachers, and skilled tradesman.

 All of the HBCUs in Maryland belonging to the Thurgood Marshall College Fund, established in 1987 and named for the late Supreme Court justice.

-Though the school began in 1864 in a Baltimore church, in 1914 it was relocated to an 187-acre tract in Prince George’s County.
+Though the school began in 1864 in a Baltimore church, in 1914 it was relocated to a 187-acre tract in Prince George’s County.
 It first offered four-year teaching degrees in 1935.
 It's Maryland's oldest HCBU, and one of the ten oldest in the country.

-Since then, this public university has become a diverse institution that offers baccalaureate, graduate and doctoral degrees in its schools of business, education, arts and sciences and professional studies.
+Since then, this public university has become a diverse institution that offers baccalaureate, graduate and doctoral degrees in its schools of business, education, arts and sciences, and professional studies.